pquiring/jfcraft/games/jfcraft/readme.txt

  r/f = fly up/down (no clipping)

 The server includes a VoIP comm system similar to TeamSpeak.
-Hold in the right CTRL button to talk (PTT).
+Hold in the right CTRL key to talk (PTT).

 This is alpha software so please do not open bug requests.